nigelgalbraith/Robocopy-Backup-Tool/README.md

 # Logs

-Logs are automatically written to the configured log folder.
+Logs are written to the configured folder.

 Example: